 Income taxes are levied as prepayments during the fiscal year.
 Advance tax payments for companies are collected in two or 12 instalments during the fiscal year.
 If the total amount to be paid is not more than EUR 2,000, the instalments are due in the third and the ninth month of the accounting period.
 If the total amount to be paid exceeds EUR 2,000, the instalments are due monthly (due date is the 23rd day of each month).

-The process for advance tax amendments changed as of 1 November 2017.
-New rules apply to fiscal year 2017 in most cases.
-As of 1 November 2017, taxpayers may apply for amendments to advance taxes levied (increase, decrease, or abolishment) until tax assessment has been completed (within ten months from the end of the fiscal year).
+Taxpayers may apply for amendments to advance taxes levied (increase, decrease, or abolishment) until tax assessment has been completed (within ten months from the end of the fiscal year at the latest).
 Application for amendments to advance taxes should be filed electronically.

 Tax authorities may, without application, levy or increase advance taxes within two months from the end of the fiscal year.
 Decrease or abolishment of advance tax payments may be levied by the tax authorities (by or without taxpayer’s application) until tax assessment has been completed.